Munich Consortium for Rare Heart Disease

-Healthcare provider: The ‘Munich GUARD-Heart consortium’ includes three facilities: the LMU (Ludwig-Maximilians-Universität) University Hospital, the TUM (Technical University of Munich)’s University Hospital and the German Heart Center Munich/TUM.
+Healthcare provider: The ‘Munich Consortium for Rare Heart Disease’ includes three facilities: the LMU (Ludwig-Maximilians-Universität) University Hospital, the TUM (Technical University of Munich)’s University Hospital and the German Heart Center Munich/TUM.

 “Gemeinsam.
 Fürsorglich.
 Wegweisend – Sharing.
 Caring.
 Pioneering.” – is the mission of LMU University Hospital.
 Together with its patients and partners it strives for ground breaking research and treatment in a caring environment.
 Thanks to its achievements in research, teaching and patient care, the university hospital enjoys an excellent reputation both nationally and internationally.
 Its 11,070 staff members in the areas of medicine, patient care, administration, technology and maintenance are taking care of patients in 49 clinical departments, institutes and divisions.
 In addition, 52 interdisciplinary centers offer individual medical care.
 Interdisciplinary collaboration of experts from different medical areas enables efficient diagnosis and therapy.
 Around 500,000 patients are treated annually at both locations, the Campus City Center and the Campus Großhadern.
 With 2,058 beds, the university hospital provides the highest standard of diagnosis, treatment and nursing, and is the second largest university hospital in Germany.

 TUM (Technical University of Munich)’s University Hospital covers the entire spectrum of modern medicine.
 By forging close links between medical care and research, new scientific discoveries can be rapidly incorporated into patient care and therapies.